stoically/webextensions-api-fake/README.md

 ### WebExtensions API Fake

-When feature-testing [WebExtensions](https://developer.mozilla.org/Add-ons/WebExtensions) you might want to fake the API inmemory without spawning a complete browser.
+When feature/unit-testing [WebExtensions](https://developer.mozilla.org/Add-ons/WebExtensions) you might want a working fake implementation of the API in-memory available without spawning a complete browser.

-This package depends on [sinon](https://github.com/sinonjs/sinon) and [sinon-chrome](https://github.com/acvetkov/sinon-chrome) to have the whole WebExtension API available as `sinon stubs`.
+This package depends on [sinon](https://github.com/sinonjs/sinon) and [sinon-chrome](https://github.com/acvetkov/sinon-chrome) to have the whole `browser` WebExtension API available as `sinon stubs`.
 You can pass in your own stubbed version of the `browser`, as long as the individual functions support `.callsFake(fakeFunction);`.

-Currently partially supported APIs are:
+Currently partially supported API fake implementations are:

 * [contextualIdentities](https://developer.mozilla.org/Add-ons/WebExtensions/API/contextualIdentities)
   * create